zeroth-tech/website/pages/BLT_index.md

 # What is this blinky light thing?

-The advances in real-time filtering on video and audio content has got us scared.
-It won't be long before we don't "know" if there is actually a person on the other end of that zoom meeting.
-Maybe it is someone else that applied a filter that makes them look and sound like someone else, maybe it's an AI all together.
-If you don't believe how close this is, check out a few of these posts on Patrick's Twitter...
+The advances in real-time filtering on video and audio content have gotten us scared.
+It won't be long before we can't "know" if there is actually a person on the other end of our video conference, or if a "live broadcast" is actually a live-streaming deep fake.
+We are't just talking about the deep fakes that are already prevalent in our favorite media outlets, we are talking about interacting with someone who is actually someone else.
+If you don't believe how close this is, check out the [adversarial model](link) that Ankur and Patrick have put together.

->[!Important]
+> [!Important]
-> To be clear we are not saying that this technology is bad - it's an evolution and it's fun /exciting - but if it is used to fool people we think that is dangerous.
+> To be clear we are not saying that this technology is bad or even that it is being used with mal-intent, it is an evolution and it can have a lot of benefits - but if it is used to fool people we think that is dangerous.

-Our goal with the blinky light thing (technically called the BLT) is to introduce elements of cryptography into the physical environment that is being recorded by capture devices.
+Our goal with the blinky light thing (technically called the BLT) is to introduce elements of cryptography into the physical environment that is being recorded by audio/video capture devices.
 This lets us bake cryptographic messages into the raw video and audio feed of the broadcast which become really difficult to modify later on.
-Our intent is prove the broadcast is both **Authentic**: the person presenting is who they claim to be, and **Contemporaneous**: the broadcast is happening when the presenter claims it is happening.
+Our intent is prove the broadcast is both
+     **Authentic**: the person presenting is who they claim to be, and **Contemporaneous**: the broadcast is happening when the presenter claims it is happening

 We have a full write up available on how it works and our motivations behind it that you can find [here](https://zeroth.technology/our_writings) on our blog site, but we think a video is much easier to understand.